hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 various failure scenarios are possible.

-We propose to deal with this risk by developing mechanisms to detect and prevent this situation in a separate RFC.
+We propose to deal with this risk by developing mechanisms to detect and prevent this situation in a separate RFC (see below).

 ## Mixed mode operation
 Given a network operated with a system channel, an operator starts an empty orderer, gets the last config block from